 Lawrence Tech is excited to welcome you to campus, but the first step to arrival is to obtain your visa.
 Click here to see what the estimated wait time for your city according to the US Department of State.
 It is important to remember that a visa does not automatically guarantee admission into the United States.
-If you do not have the right type of visa for your immigration status, you will not be allowed to enter the United States.
 There are two types of visas that Lawrence Technological University international students use to enter the United States:

 J-1 Visa - Non Immigrant Exchange Visitor